Paul Broadbent

+Biography

-Paul Broadbent's Testimonial match at Sheffield Eagles took place in 1997.
+Broadbent's Testimonial match at Sheffield Eagles took place in 1997.

 In the 1997 post season, Broadbent was selected to play for Great Britain at prop forward in all three matches of the Super League Test series against Australia.

 Broadbent played at in Sheffield Eagles' 17-8 victory over Wigan Warriors in the 1998 Challenge Cup Final during Super League III at Wembley Stadium, London on Saturday 2 May 1998.